 It is often said that before colonisation Aboriginal people only ‘hunted and gathered’ our food.
-However, this is not the case as our ancestors used sophisticated farming and agricultural techniques to feed our Communities.
+However, this is not the case as our ancestors had sophisticated farming and agricultural techniques as well.
 This included planting seeds to create vast farms filled with crops, caring for the soil, harvesting the crops and storing the produce.

 In fact, Aboriginal people may be the world’s oldest bakers, as we baked bread made from the grains harvested from our farms.
 Aboriginal farming and agriculture suited the different climates and environment.
 Food we grew included yams and tubers (like potatoes), grains and grasses including types of rice, fruit and vegetables and much more.
 We also built dams, trenches and wells so we had sources of water for our crops.

 Following colonisation, our farming practices were disrupted and many of our crops were destroyed by sheep and other introduced animals.
 However, many Mob are looking to revive Aboriginal farming practices as they are better for looking after the environment.